Lucass2021/Vue-jokes-accordion/README.md

 ## 📝 Description

-> This is a simple project with the objective to practice API request with user manipulation in Vue.
+> This is a project with the objective to practice API request with user manipulation in Vue.
 ---

 ## 🚀 Technologies